 Many hunters worry about that they will not be able to properly hear their prey move when wearing ear protection.
 Others are concerned that their ear protection will be uncomfortable, and that it will not properly fit their ears.

 However, ESP has a solution for those objections.
-Our ear protectors are custom fit, ensuring your protection will not be uncomfortable.
+Our shooting ear protectors are custom fit, ensuring your protection will not be uncomfortable.
 Moreover, thanks to innovative technology, hunters that use our products can still hear the beautiful sounds of prey in the area.
 In fact, you can still have conversations with your hunting buddies, and hear what others around you are doing, without having to take your protection off and put your ears at tremendous risk.

 Remember, sometimes it can be just one shot that permanently affects your hearing.
 This hunting season, don’t put your ears at risk by leaving home without proper ear protection.